menuclose

 Is eToro good to use in the UK?

-EToro offers a great service to many investors.
-If you are simply looking to trade company shares, then eToro is very competitive on price compared to the more traditional brokers.
-However, if you are looking for wider investment options, or your risk appetite is lower, then there may be better options for you with other brokers – such as Hargreaves Lansdown, Interactive Investor, AJ Bell, or Fidelity – where you can invest in mutual funds or ready-made portfolios put together by professionals.
+eToro offers a great service to many investors.
+If you are simply looking to trade company shares through a general trading account, then eToro is very competitive on price compared to the more traditional brokers.
+However, if you are looking for wider investment options, or your risk appetite is lower, then there may be better options for you with other brokers – such as Hargreaves Lansdown, Interactive Investor, AJ Bell, Lloyds, or Fidelity – where you can invest in mutual funds or ready-made portfolios put together by professionals for likely lower fees.

 Does eToro have an ISA?